microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_gitops_basic/_index.md

 In this guide, you will deploy & attach GitOps configuration to your cluster which will also include deploying an "Hello World" Azure Arc web application on your Kubernetes cluster.
 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.

-**Note: This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
+**NOTE: This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/).**

 ## Prerequisites